 3. Unlike other EU countries, Austria accepts additional employees even in tough economic periods.
 Their labor market policy is very strong and active, so people who lose their jobs can quickly find new ones through various functional strategies.
 So the unemployed on the Austrian market have both flexibility and security, since their market policy offers a smart, lifelong learning strategy.
 The 20000 Action, for example, is exactly what their labor market flexibility is all about.
 Austrian government prepares the implementation of Action 20 000 project, that represents the initiative to create 20 000 new jobs a year for the unemployed that are older than 50.

 Forecast for Austrian unemployment rate and economy in 2017.

 The Austrian Public Employment Service (AMS) will continue to resolve the unemployment issues if there is an extensive budget to support the unemployment issue.
-With the lowest unemployment rate in the EU and, comparatively, little political pressure, the predictions show that Austrian economic growth and Austrian GDP will continue with stable economy actions (having 4. highest budget in the EU).
+With the lowest unemployment rate in the EU and, comparatively, little political pressure, the predictions show that Austrian economic growth and Austrian GDP will continue with stable economy actions.

 In addition, the future of the youth on the labor market is generally fair, cause Austrian government is seriously committed to prevent the youth unemployment, regardless of the current governing party and the potential social partners.
 With ‘apprenticeship guarantee‘ they‘ll help every young person in Austria to get training if there are no vacancies on the job market.
 This program implies paying € 10 000 annually for each apprenticeship position.
 The vocational training and higher education are necessary for the vacancy positions that require better qualifications and improved knowledge, and more and more Austrians begin understanding this concept of progress in the labor market!